The Future of Manufacturing, Warehousing, and Logistics

 Hosted by Veryable’s Head of Reindustrialization & Growth Innovation Matt Horine, this podcast intends to help you cut through the noise that you’re seeing across constructed narratives, misleading headlines, and provide clarity around these once-in-a-generation policy shifts.
 We’ll also be featuring interviews from operations professionals, business leaders, and industry experts to hear how they’re navigating this rapidly changing landscape.

-Starting on March 18th, we'll be releasing new episodes each Tuesday at 6AM CST.
+We'll be releasing new episodes each Tuesday at 6AM CST.
 To ensure you don't miss out, make sure to subscribe on: Apple Podcasts, Pocket Casts, Spotify, or YouTube.

 Resources